Resetting Sitefinity Project Name

 where path = 'ProjectConfig.config'

-If there is another copy of ProjectConfig.config in [sf_xml_config_items] and the property projectName is there, make sure to apply the change also there.
+If there is another copy of ProjectConfig.config in the sf_xml_config_items table, and it contains the projectName property, make sure to apply the changes there as well.

 select app_name from sf_schema_vrsns